Agence nationale pour la gestion des déchets radioactifs: Locations

 Andra publishes a national inventory of radioactive materials and wastes every three years, then every five years following the public debate of 2019.
-The three first inventories were criticised for not containing information on military nuclear sites.
-Th 1996 edition touches on 29 sites relevant to the ministry of defence and contains military nuclear wastes, and the 1997 edition touches on 45 sites.
+The first three inventories were criticised for not containing information on military nuclear sites.
+The 1996 edition touches on 29 sites relevant to the ministry of defence and contains military nuclear wastes, and the 1997 edition touches on 45 sites.